danmastrian/byt-descendants-portal/README.md

 Displays DMX channel values.
 The first page shows the DMX channels currently in use by the system.
 Pressing `LEFT` or `RIGHT` will cycle through all channels in the DMX universe.

+A `*` character on the first line toggles on/off every time a packet of DMX data is received from the DMX receiver microcontroller.

 ### DMX Channel

 Sets the first DMX channel used by the system.
 If the selected channel is C, the DMX footprint will be: